-"Rabbit-Proof Fence" "The Raid" "The Raid 2" "The Railway Man" "Ra.One" "Ratatouille" "The Reader" "RED" "RED 2" "Red Cliff" "Red Dog" "Red Sparrow" "Red State" "Red Tails" "Requiem For A Dream" "The Reluctant Fundamentalist" "The Remains Of The Day" "Reservoir Dogs" "Revanche" "The Revenant" "Revolutionary Road" "Ride With The Devil" "Righteous Kill" "Rio 2" "Rise Of The Planet Of The Apes" "The Road" "Road To Perdition" "Robin Hood" "The Rock" "Rocky Balboa" "Roger Dodger" "Rogue One: A Star Wars Story" "Room" "A Royal Affair" "The Royal Tenenbaums" "Run Lola Run" "Runaway Bride" "Rush" "Rush Hour" "Russian Ark"
+"Rabbit-Proof Fence" "The Raid" "The Raid 2" "The Railway Man" "Ra.One" "Ratatouille" "The Reader" "Ready Player One" "RED" "RED 2" "Red Cliff" "Red Dog" "Red Sparrow" "Red State" "Red Tails" "Requiem For A Dream" "The Reluctant Fundamentalist" "The Remains Of The Day" "Reservoir Dogs" "Revanche" "The Revenant" "Revolutionary Road" "Ride With The Devil" "Righteous Kill" "Rio 2" "Rise Of The Planet Of The Apes" "The Road" "Road To Perdition" "Robin Hood" "The Rock" "Rocky Balboa" "Roger Dodger" "Rogue One: A Star Wars Story" "Room" "A Royal Affair" "The Royal Tenenbaums" "Run Lola Run" "Runaway Bride" "Rush" "Rush Hour" "Russian Ark"

 Set in Australia in 1931, this is the true story of how half-caste Aboriginal children were taken from their mothers to be brought up as Christian Australians.
 When the fourteen year-old aboriginal girl Molly Craig is taken from her mother in Jigalong with her eight year-old sister Daisy Kadibill and their ten year-old cousin Gracie Fields to the distant Moore River Native Center, they run away and follow the fence of the title in an effort to return home, an incredible 1,500 miles away.